-CHANGES ARE COMING TO OUR WEBSITE!
+CHANGES HAVE COME TO OUR WEBSITE!

 Society Get-Togethers around the World

 The down-under Get-Together this past 6 April 2019 in Christchurch, New Zealand was a great success!
 Look for an update in the next Newsletter.

 The officers and council of the O Mahony Society have made the difficult but responsible decision to cancel the 2020 Gathering due to the corona virus pandemic.

 We hope everyone stays safe and healthy, and will look forward to seeing you all in 2021!
 Our plans for 2020 were so good, we're going to use them again in 2021.

 Please mark your calendars now for version 2 of the

 66th Annual Gathering of the O Mahony Clan

 June 18-20, 2021!

 Gougane Barra, the source of the River Lee and the site of St. Finbar's Oratory and the retreat spot of 18th Century priest Denis O Mahony.
 While we are profoundly grateful for Coolcower House's flexibility, we are hoping for fair weather for our outdoor activities!